+Generations of Brazilians of African descent have preserved their cultural heritage and religions.
+Brazilian Portuguese was richly influenced by the speech of African peoples, and a new Afro-Brazilian vocabulary developed.
+African religions survive in Brazil today.
 Afro-Brazilian religions constitute powerful sources of inner strength, enabling believers to reaffirm their African identity.
 Candomblé and its traditions are central to the lives of many Afro-Brazilians.
 Religious leaders conduct their ceremonies in Yoruba.
 Candomblé rituals have been incorporated into the fabric of Brazilian national identity from New Year’s Eve offerings to the ocean (during Revellion), Capoeira dance, Samba circles (rodas) and culinary preferences such as Acarajé fritters.
-In Umbanda there is a loose association of Roman Catholic saints with African and indigenous deities.
+In Umbanda, a syncretic religion, there is a loose association of Roman Catholic saints with African and indigenous deities.
 It is common in urban areas where it is not possible to establish full-sized Candomblé terreiros, which require relatively large plots of land.
 There are significant regional differences regarding the practice of Umbanda and many religious leaders borrow from diverse Western and non-Western religious traditions.
 Despite strong African religious roots in Brazil, charismatic Pentecostalism brought by foreign missionaries is one of the fastest growing religions in Brazil today.